Eden Prairie Town Center station

-Eden Prairie Town Center station is one of four light rail stations planned in Eden Prairie, Minnesota on the Southwest LRT extension of the Green Line.
-In 2015, the station was deferred as a part of budget cuts in the planning process for the Southwest LRT.
+Eden Prairie Town Center station is one of four light rail stations planned in Eden Prairie, Minnesota on the Metro Green Line Extension.
+In 2015, the station was deferred as a part of budget cuts in the planning process for the Metro Green Line Extension.
 However in 2017, the city of Eden Prairie agreed to pay for the engineering design work for the station.
-The city of Eden Prairie officially received federal grant funding which enabled the station to be in the final construction plan for the Southwest LRT.
+The city of Eden Prairie officially received federal grant funding which enabled the station to be in the final construction plan for the Metro Green Line Extension.
 The station will be located near the Eden Prairie Center shopping center and south of the intersection of I-494 and U.S. Route 212.